EUDO Citizenship Law Indicators

 CITLAW indicators are also aggregated at different levels in order to analyse more general features of citizenship laws.
 Formulas for calculating combined indicators are included in the pop-up descriptions in the chart menus.
 The 6 highest level CITLAW indicators that are calculated using all 45 basic indicators are: ius sanguinis, ius soli, residence-based ordinary naturalisation, naturalisation on specific grounds, voluntary renunciation and withdrawal/lapse.

 Coding of CITLAW indicators is based on an assessment of legal provisions in national citizenship laws.
 If we learn that we have coded an indicator based on incomplete or wrong information, we will correct the coding as soon as possible.
 This means that from time to time there will be changes in the CITLAW scores.
 Please check the masterfile on this page to see the date of the latest changes.
-If you need to know which specific codes have changed compared to a previous version, please get in touch with the EUDO CITIZENSHIP research assistant.
-Please contact us also if you think you have found an error in our coding or if you have questions about how we have applied the coding rules specified in our explanatory paper.
+If you need to know which specific codes have changed compared to a previous version, please get in touch with the EUDO CITIZENSHIP coordinator.